verbb/formie/docs/integrations/captchas/recaptcha.md

 For **Enterprise** keys migrated from classic reCAPTCHA in Google Cloud, you can usually keep your existing **reCAPTCHA Type** in Formie after migration.
 Switch to **reCAPTCHA Enterprise** in Formie when you want Enterprise-specific key types or features.
 Key migration itself happens in Google's console, not in Formie.

-## Cookie consent and deferred loading
+## Cookie Consent and Deferred Loading

 Google reCAPTCHA loads third-party scripts that may require consent under GDPR and similar regulations.
 Formie does not integrate directly with consent management platforms (Cookiebot, OneTrust, Klaro, and so on).

-To delay captcha initialization until consent is granted:
+To delay captcha initialisation until consent is granted:

-1. Render the form with automatic initialization turned off:
+1. Render the form with automatic initialisation turned off:

 ```twig
 {{ craft.formie.renderForm(form, {